-Phones with the best battery life may not sound like the most exciting feature, but there's if your phone is dead then the most astounding 100x zoom camera or the fastest processor in the world are completely meaningless.
+Phones with the best battery life may not sound like the most exciting feature, but if your phone is dead then the most astounding 100x zoom camera or the fastest processor in the world is completely meaningless.

 As part of our thorough review process, we test the battery life of every phone in both real-world and lab conditions.
 Our standardized battery test involves the phone browsing the web continuously over LTE or 5G at 150 nits of brightness until it powers down.
 We don't completely dismiss our anecdotal experience, but the consistent and reproducible nature of our lab test gives us a better idea of how these phones actually stack up against one another.

 If you're in the market for a new phone right now then you're in luck as Black Friday deals abound and that includes some outstanding offers on phones with great battery life like saving up to $1,000 off with trade-in on an iPhone 14 from T-Mobile (opens in new tab) or Verizon (opens in new tab).